janklab/janklab-core/doc/Feature-Areas.md

 ## CSV Reader

-The `jl.etl.CsvTableReader` is an improved version of Matlab's `csvread()`/`readtable()` that provides support for additional data types and column type autodetection.
+The `jl.etl.CsvTableReader` is an improved version of Matlab’s `csvread()`/`readtable()` that provides support for additional data types and column type autodetection.
 It is implemented primarily in Java for speed.

 ## Algorithms